toongeorges/cryptoshares/README.md

-# decentralized-market
+# Cryptoshares
-This repository investigates how a decentralized stock market could be implemented on the Ethereum blockchain
+This repository investigates how decentralized shares (or cryptoshares) could be implemented on the Ethereum blockchain